Klumpsy/Klumpsy/README.md

 - 👋 Hi, I’m @Klumpsy
 - 👀 I’m interested in Learning code!
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML/CSS/JS
 - 💞️ I’m looking to collaborate on Projects so I can learn more!
-- 📫 How to reach me DM me :)
+- 📫 You can DM me!

 <!---
 Klumpsy/Klumpsy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.